tronikos/google_assistant_sdk_custom/README.md

 The workaround, per the linked bug, is to enable HTML output and then parse the HTML for the text.
 Because the core integrations are [not allowed](https://github.com/home-assistant/architecture/blob/master/adr/0004-webscraping.md) to parse HTML, this custom integration is needed.

-Lastly, there is a pending [PR](https://github.com/home-assistant/core/pull/88871) to enable personal results which has been in the review queue for several months.

 # Installation